feimosi/cheatsheets/git.md

 # Git

-## Determine when a branch was created
+## Show the history of the local branch
 ```git
 git reflog --date=local <branch>
 ```

-Show the history of the branch.
-The last entry in this list is the point at which you created the branch.
+## All the commits reachable from <branch> that are not reachable from master
 ```git
 git log <branch> --not master
 ```
-A list of commits reachable from <branch> that are not reachable from master.

 ## List remote branches with last committer sorted by date
 ```git